Smooth-fronted caiman

 The smooth-fronted caiman (Paleosuchus trigonatus), also known as Schneider's dwarf caiman or Schneider's smooth-fronted caiman, is a crocodilian from South America, where it is native to the Amazon and Orinoco Basins.
 It is the second-smallest species of the family Alligatoridae, the smallest being Cuvier's dwarf caiman, also from tropical South America and in the same genus.
 An adult typically grows to around 1.2 to 1.6 m in length and weighs between 9 and 20 kg.
 Exceptionally large males can reach as much as 2.3 m in length and 36 kg in weight.

 Etymology

 The smooth-fronted caiman was first described by the German classicist and naturalist Johann Gottlob Schneider in 1801.
 The genus name Paleosuchus is derived from the Greek palaios meaning "ancient" and soukhos meaning "crocodile".
 This refers to the belief that this crocodile comes from an ancient lineage that diverged from other species of caimans some 30 million years ago.
 The specific name trigonatus is derived from the Greek trigonos meaning "three-cornered" and Latin atus meaning "provided with" and refers to the triangular shape of the head.

+Classification

+At present, the genus Paleosuchus contains only one other member: Cuvier's dwarf caiman (Paleosuchus palpebrosus), also from South America.
+Paleosuchus is distinguished from other caimans in the subfamily Caimaninae by the absence of an interorbital ridge and the presence of four teeth in the premaxilla region of the jaw, where other species of caimans have five.
+The relationships of extant (living) caimans can be shown in the cladogram below, based on molecular DNA-based phylogenetic studies: